Kärcher Pressure washer K 1 Horizontal

 Pressure washer K 1 Horizontal

-Light and compact: The K 1 Horizontal is the ideal device for cleaning small areas around the house and garden furniture, bicycles etc.
+Light and compact: The K1 Horizontal is the ideal cleaning device for small areas around the house, garden furniture, bicycles, etc.

-With its 6 m high-pressure hose, the robust pressure washer K 1 Horizontal is suitable for many outdoor cleaning tasks, such as cars, garden furniture or patios.
-The compact and light device with transportation handle is easy to transport and can be stored in minimum space.
-The pressure washer draws in water and can be used without a fixed water connection.
+With its 3 m high-pressure hose, the K 1 Horizontal pressure washer is particularly suitable for use in outside areas, such as for motorbikes, bicycles, small garden furniture or patios.
+The compact and lightweight device is easy to transport and takes up very little space when stored.
+The pressure washer draws water and is used without a fixed water connection.

 Features and benefits